BFT-Smartbus/smartbus-backend/README.md

 ## Generating the tables

-In the root folder, run `flask run` to create heartbeat tables
+In the root folder, run `flask run` to create the drivers and riders tables